thanhtrinh2003/thanhtrinh2003/README.md

-- 👋 Hi, I’m @thanhtrinh2003
+- 👋 Hi, my name is Thanh Trinh and I'm from Vietnam
-- 👀 I’m interested in Mathematics and Computer Science.
+- 👀 I’m interested in learning more about blockchain and software dev.
 - 📫 How to reach me: thanhtrinh280506@gmail.com or thanh.trinh03@gatech.edu

 <!---